-This case highlights the importance of sharing information between agencies, both local and national, in a timely manner and advocates for taking the time to build rapport with victim/survivors and their family to give them opportunities to disclose.
-For more information visit: www.modernslaveryhelpline.org/about/spotthe-signs "Make that person trust you.
+This case highlights the importance of sharing information between agencies, both local and national, in a timely manner and advocates for taking the time to build rapport with victims, survivors and their family to give them opportunities to disclose.
+For more information visit Modern Slavery - spot the signs.

+The following is a quote from a survivor: "Make that person trust you.
 Show them that you really want to help.
 Not just one time but come back and keep showing that they want to help."
-Survivor

-"It needs to be seen as socially unacceptable to buy goods that might be tainted by exploitation" Local Faith Leader
+The following is a quote from a local faith leader: "It needs to be seen as socially unacceptable to buy goods that might be tainted by exploitation."

-4.2 Objective 2: Exploitation Prevented
+4.2 Objective 2: Exploitation prevented